pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If it dies to secondary damage this turn AI does not set up
 * If player has opportunist / unaware it is not going to set up
 * In any other situation it sets up
-* Torch Song (Leaf Storm with Contrary) type moves are considered a set up move
+* Leaf Storm, Overheat, Draco Meteor and Superpower are set up moves with Contrary

+### Belly Drum check
+* No set up if AI faints regardless of speed or already increased stats, otherwise +3

 ### Mirror Coat / Counter
 * No icnrease if AI dies to move